-Final dividends are recorded in the financial statements in the year in which they are approved by shareholders of the Group.
-Interim dividends are recorded as liability in the year in which they are approved by the Board of Directors.
+Dividends paid are recorded in the financial statements in the year in which they are approved by shareholders of the Group.
+Dividends are recorded as liability in the year in which they are approved by the Board of Directors.

-n) Dividends
+n) Operating expenses

-Cost of sales represent all expenses directly attributable or incidental to the core operating activities of the Company including but not limited to: attributable employee-related costs, depreciation of property and equipment, etc. All other expenses are classified as general and administrative expenses.
+Cost of sales represent all expenses directly attributable or incidental to the core operating activities of the Company including but not limited to raw materials and supplies, attributable employee-related costs, depreciation of property and equipment, etc. All other expenses are classified as general and administrative expenses, selling and distribution.
 Allocation of common expenses between cost of sales and general and administrative expenses, where required, is made on a reasonable basis with regards to the nature and circumstances of the common expenses o) Financial liabilities